Timothy-Bourgault/php-title-case-generator/README.md

 ## Description

-_This program will take in input of varying case and_
+_This program will take in input of varying case and change it to Title Case._

 ## Specifications